gonfva/gonfva.github.io/content/en/blog/2014-05-09-good-examples.md

 There were also bad apples.
 I think it would be useless to point them.

 But there were some very few absolutely brilliant.
 I remember one specific case.
-When each and every interaction is memorable, you know who you are going to <a href="http://www.team-prime.com/">recommend</a> if asked.
+When each and every interaction is memorable, you know who you are going to [recommend](http://www.team-prime.com/) if asked.